csecht/passphrase-generate/README.md

 The `make_wordlist.py` script from https://github.com/csecht/make_wordlist was used to create the custom wordlists used here.
 That repository also includes source text files for these wordlists.

+## Tips:
+The program places no limits on the length of pass-strings, though your system memory might.
+The program's entry fields have a fixed width, but can accommodate longer entries.
+The window can be dragged to accommodate longer results up to a limit; results exceeding that limit can still be copied and pasted.

 ## Development plans:
 - Make Debian package